Strategy and Vision

-The Human Brain Project (HBP) is one of the largest research projects in Europe.
-As a European Future and Emerging Technologies (FET) Flagship, the HBP is a long-term and large-scale research initiative that ambitiously pioneers digital brain research.
+The Human Brain Project (HBP) was one of the largest research projects in Europe.
+As a European Future and Emerging Technologies (FET) Flagship, the HBP was a long-term and large-scale research initiative that ambitiously pioneers digital brain research.

-Its aim is to gain an in-depth understanding of the complex structure and function of the human brain with a unique interdisciplinary approach at the interface of neuroscience and technology.
+Its aim was to gain an in-depth understanding of the complex structure and function of the human brain with a unique interdisciplinary approach at the interface of neuroscience and technology.

-HBP scientists employ highly advanced methods from computing, neuroinformatics and artificial intelligence to carry out cutting-edge brain research.
-The acquired knowledge is translated into novel applications in medicine and technological advances.
-Researchers of the HBP also address the social and ethical implications arising.
+HBP scientists employed highly advanced methods from computing, neuroinformatics and artificial intelligence to carry out cutting-edge brain research.
+The acquired knowledge was translated into novel applications in medicine and technological advances.
+Researchers of the HBP also addressed the social and ethical implications that arose from the research.

-To facilitate the integration of brain science across disciplines and national borders, the HBP is building a digital research infrastructure: EBRAINS is an open platform that provides access to a plethora of digital tools, models, data and services, thus enabling collaboration on a very large scale.
+To facilitate the integration of brain science across disciplines and national borders, the HBP built a digital research infrastructure: EBRAINS is an open platform that provides access to a plethora of digital tools, models, data and services, thus enabling collaboration on a very large scale.

 The new type of digital brain research championed by the HBP introduces a symbiotic relationship between neuroscience and Information and Communication Technology (ICT), in which researchers and engineers jointly ‘co-design’ technical solutions that are tailored to scientific needs.

-The HBP uses these powerful methods for advances in three focus areas:
+The HBP used these powerful methods for advances in three focus areas: